 For four WABOU sites (DP039, SD043, LF044, and SS046), Alternative S2 is the only selected remedy.
 For the remaining five active WABOU sites (LF008, RW013, SS041, SD042, and SD045), the WABOU Soil ROD selected an active remedy and Alternative S2 as a contingency remedy.
-The reason for this is the active remedy is required to reduce contaminant concentrations to industrial cleanup levels so that the sites are safe for base workers.
+The active remedy is required to reduce contaminant concentrations to industrial cleanup levels so that the sites are safe for base workers.
 Alternative S2 serves to restrict activity at those sites.
 Section 5.4 (Land Use Controls) of the WABOU Soil ROD describes these requirements in more detail.